-Ottawa, August 25, 2025 – As part of the federal government’s pre-budget consultations, the Assemblée de la francophonie de l’Ontario (AFO) submitted the Franco-Ontarian community’s recommendations to Canada’s Minister of Finance, the Honourable François-Philippe Champagne.
+Ottawa, May 27, 2026 – As part of the federal government’s pre-budget consultations, the Assemblée de la francophonie de l’Ontario (AFO) submitted the Franco-Ontarian community’s recommendations to Canada’s Minister of Finance, the Honourable François-Philippe Champagne.

 The following recommendations have been submitted to the federal government: